ScottJams/scottjams.github.io/index.markdown

 I will demonstrate blending between animations in both engines and detail usage of **engine specific tools**.

+## Shaders

+I will demonstrate my use of shaders throughout my various projects.

 ## Audio

 I will demonstrate my use of **spatial sound** to create interesting atmospheres.